At least 10 Haitians die, 110 saved from capsized ship in Bahamas

 Migrants from Haiti, Cuba and other Caribbean countries frequently sail through the Bahamas in an attempt to reach the United States, often in overloaded and unseaworthy vessels.

-Miami is more than 600 miles from Haiti's northern coast, where such voyages frequently begin.
+Miami is more than 600 miles (965 km) from Haiti's northern coast, where such voyages frequently begin.

 The U.S. Coast Guard said it has interdicted 346 Haitian migrants at sea in the past two months.
 The total for the whole year ended September 30 was 508, the smallest number from Haiti in 15 years.